 - Use bullet points.
 Like what I’m doing here.
 People like lists.
 It puts your content in a nice container.

 - Use white space.
 Line height is important in posts.
-Most premium WordPress themes allow you multiple ways of creating more white space.
+Give your post room to breath.

 - Ask a question that begs an answer.
 It’s one thing to provide information based on your expertise, but what about asking the reader questions that get him or her thinking about their experience?
 Like I just did in the preceding sentence.

-- Keep the focus on them.
+- Keep the focus on the reader.
 Try writing your posts as if they are emails to a specific person you have in mind.
 Maybe it’s a client who asked you a thoughtful question.
 For me, this way of writing flows more naturally and comes across more personal.